-The GeoPRISMS Steering and Oversight Committee (GSOC) comprises 11-15 members who represent the broad GeoPRISMS community who serve three-year terms, on average.
-The GeoPRISMS Chair oversees the GSOC.
-The committee meets once a year, in the spring, to help guide program activities.
+The GeoPRISMS Steering and Oversight Committee (GSOC) comprised 11-15 members who represented the broad GeoPRISMS community.
+Each member served three-year terms, on average.
+The GSOC was overseeing by the GeoPRISMS Chair.
+The committee met once a year, at the NSF Headquarters in the spring, to help guide program activities.

-Each GSOC member is expected to work actively to promote GeoPRISMS in their respective community and is encouraged to recognize the need for, and themes of, workshops and/or theoretical institutes and to work with their community to prepare the necessary proposals.
+GSOC members were actively promoting GeoPRISMS in their respective community and were encouraged to recognize the need for, and themes of, workshops and/or theoretical institutes, working with their community to prepare the necessary proposals.

-- GSOC continually monitors and reviews progress towards the stated goals within each initiative’s science plan, and encourages attempts to integrate and synthesize results.
-The GSOC also has one or more members who represent the perspectives of industry, the climate and geohazards community, and state or national surveys.
+- GSOC monitored and reviewed progress towards the stated goals within each initiative’s science plan, and encouraged attempts to integrate and synthesize results.
+The GSOC included when possible one or more members to represent the perspectives of industry, the climate and geohazards community, and state or national surveys.

-Every semester two people usually rotate off the committee.
-Nomination to the committee is either via self-nomination, nominations from the community following a “Call for Nominations” advertisement distributed by the GeoPRISMS Office, or recommendations made by retiring committee members.
-MARGINS has long adopted a policy with respect to committee membership in order for the committee to remain balanced, dynamic and unbiased: 1) Once a person has served on the steering committee, they cannot re-serve (unless they are being considered for the steering committee chair), and 2) There cannot be institutional duplication by committee members.
+Every semester two members were usually rotating off the committee.
+Nomination to the committee was done either via self-nomination, nominations from the community following a “Call for Nominations” advertisement distributed by the GeoPRISMS Office, or recommendations made by retiring committee members.
+Adopted from GeoPRISMS predecessor program MARGINS, GSOC members were recruited so that membership remained balanced, dynamic, and unbiased: 1) Once a person has served on the steering committee, they cannot re-serve (unless they are being considered for the steering committee chair), and 2) There cannot be institutional duplication by committee members.
 Expertise on the committee is arranged to cover the generalities of each of the initiatives and focus sites, if at all possible.

 The GeoPRISMS Education Advisory Committee (GEAC) provided advice and guidance on educational and outreach programs coordinated by GeoPRISMS.
-GEAC helped guide the development of the mini-lessons and webinars (partly supported through a separate DUE grant to Rice).
+GEAC helped guide the development of the mini-lessons and webinars (partly supported through a separate DUE grant to Rice University).